CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 Some of the magic happening here is in the PostGIS function [`ST_Centroid`](http://postgis.net/docs/ST_Centroid.html), which calculates the 'center of mass' of the geometry into a latitude/longitude point.
 The aggregate function that allows us to use `the_geom` is [`ST_Collect()`](http://postgis.net/docs/ST_Centroid.html).

-We can visualize this in CartoDB by making a 'bubble map' that sizes the marker by an attribute, such as the number of sightings.
+We can visualize this in CARTO by making a 'bubble map' that sizes the marker by an attribute, such as the number of sightings.
 But we can do more.

 ## Exploring time and space